Behind The Scenes: What Is The OFSC and How Was It Formed?

 The Backbone of Organized Snowmobiling

 Although local snowmobile clubs, districts and the provincial federation are separate organizations, these three tiers are the backbone of organized snowmobiling in Ontario.
-Each entity plays an integral role in what ultimately results in a network of over 30,000 kilometres of snowmobile trails, a fleet of 300 industrial trail groomers, and the generous contributions of 18,000 private landowners and 6,000 volunteers.
+Each entity plays an integral role in what ultimately results in a world class recreational snowmobile trail network, a fleet of close to 300 industrial trail groomers, and the generous contributions of 18,000 private landowners and 6,000 volunteers.
 Together, this snowmobile team navigates the labyrinth of government, industry, business, tourism and stakeholder relations necessary to make it all happen.